Asymptotic Spectral Efficiency of the Uplink in Spatially Distributed Wireless Networks With Multi-Antenna Base Stations: Introduction

-Here, we show that with appropriate normalization, the spectral efficiency of a representative uplink for a network with hexagonal cells and base-stations with $N$ antennas using the linear Minimum-Mean-Square-Error (MMSE) receiver converges with probability 1 and derive an asymptotic expression for the mean spectral efficiency.
 We consider interference from spatially distributed in-cell and out-of-cell wireless nodes that have single antennas and transmit simultaneously in the same channel using distance-dependent power control.
-Additionally, we find an approximation for the mean spectral efficiency when base station locations form a planar homogenous Poisson Point Process (PPP) with area density $\rho_t$.
-We assume that signal power decays with distance $r$ as $r^{-\alpha}$, with the path-loss-exponent $\alpha > 2$.
-The wireless node density is $\rho_w$, and the mean per-link spectral efficiency is expressed as a function of $N$, $\rho_w$, $d$, and $\alpha$.
-While the exact cumulative distribution function (CDF) of the spectral efficiency would be ideal, computation of this quantity is notoriously difficult for cellular systems with power-control as the transmit powers of nodes depend on their location on the plane.
-The asymptotic analysis we use here helps alleviate this problem and the expressions for the mean spectral efficiency are useful in understanding the large-scale behavior of such networks such as the rate of spectral efficiency growth with the number of antennas.
+We assume that signal power decays with distance according to the standard inverse power-law model.
+The area-averaged per-link spectral efficiency is expressed as a function of the number of receiver antennas $N$, wireless-node and base-station densities, and path-loss exponent.
+While the exact CDF of the spectral efficiency for finite systems would be ideal, computation of this quantity is difficult for the uplink in cellular systems with power-control as the transmit powers of nodes depend on their location on the plane.
+Moreover for Poisson distributed base stations, the transmit powers of mobile users are dependent, further complicating analysis.
+We use an asymptotic analysis to handle complexities of the uplink, in particular the dependence of transmit powers of the mobile nodes as described in more detail at the end of this section.
+The asymptotic techniques also help handle the difficulties in analytically characterizing the hexagonal cell model which is typically viewed as being intractable (as noted in \cite{AndrewsCellular}, \cite{novlan2012analytical}) and are usually analyzed by Monte-carlo simulation such as in \cite{XiaoUplinkPowerControl}.

-In the process of deriving the results for cellular networks, we show in Section \ref{Sec:ArbitraryWirelessResults} that the spectral efficiency (with normalization) of a fixed-length, multi-antenna link in \emph{ad-hoc} wireless networks with nodes transmitting at random, independent and identically distributed (IID) power levels with a continuous Probability-Density-Function (PDF) that may be mildly dependent on node position (as defined in \eqref{Eqn:PowerDistRest}), converges with probability 1 to a limiting value.
-This strengthens an earlier result we reported in \cite{JSACPaper} which restricted the transmit powers to a finite number of discrete values, independent of node position.
-We combine this result and the PDF of transmit powers that arise from hexagonal and Poisson cells, and a simple power control algorithm to find the mean-spectral efficiency of interference-limited links in such systems.

-These results were derived combining stochastic geometry and infinite random matrix theory, specifically the techniques presented by Bai and Silverstein in \cite{BaiSilversteinMIMOCDMA}.
-We validated the results for finite systems using Monte Carlo simulations that were also used to characterize the spectral efficiency for a given outage probability.
+The asymptotic expressions we provide are useful in understanding the behavior of large networks, such as the rate of spectral efficiency growth with the number of antennas and base-station density, and to understand the performance differences between a network with regularly-spaced, and completely random base-station placements.